SettRaziel/ruby_visualization/README.md

 * Visualization of a dataset from a series of data
 * Visualization of the value differences of two datasets
 * Visualization of a timeline from a point within the data domain
-* Animation of all dataset
+* Animation of all datasets
 * Interpolation of a value of a dataset within the data domain

 ## Usage & Help